+Another architecture is based on a custom design that takes advantage from a very specific configuration mode present in almost all the high speed serializer-deserializer embedded in modern FPGAs.
+Japanese collaborators are actively developing this mode that allows the realization of a high-speed point-to-point connection between two nodes using SK technology.
 Recently, we have established close collaboration with physicists from the SYRTE laboratory at the Paris Observatory.
 This is very important for the project described above as SYRTE colleagues have already accumulated a significant experience in precise time determination and clock synchronization between different locations.
 The HK experiment could largely profit from this know-how.
-This is crucial for correct tagging of beam events and for the efficient inclusion of HK detector into the SNEWS network.
+This is crucial for the efficient inclusion of HK detector into the SNEWS network.
 In addition, a neutrino burst alert may be able to serve as a trigger for detectors that are not able to trigger on a supernova signal by themselves, allowing extra data to be recorded.
 Precise timing information will be used later for physics analysis.

 The PhD student will work on the characterization of the time synchronization in the context of HK in collaboration with SYRTE and technical teams (including Stefano Russo) at LPNHE.
-The newly designed equipment will then be produced and tested with Front-End electronics being developed by our Japanese colleagues led by Yoshinari Hayato and Yusuke Kataoka at the University of Tokyo.
-The PhD student will also perform physics analysis to study the impact of precise timing on the quality of reconstructed events in the HK detector, especially on low-energy SN events.
+The newly designed equipment will then be produced and tested with Front-End electronics being developed by our Japanese colleagues.
+The PhD student will also perform physics analysis to study the impact of precise timing on the quality of reconstructed events in the HK detector especially on low-energy SN events.
 This will require a development of new reconstruction algorithms based on artificial intelligence.
 Performance of those algorithms can be checked using already accumulated SK data with the help of colleagues from the University of Tokyo.

 Moreover, data transfer, calibration and reconstruction scheme will be worked out using the very performant IN2P3 Computing Centre at Lyon.
-There is a possibility to contribute to the computing aspects by providing storage elements and computing resources to the T2K and HK collaborations, in addition to expertise on the distributed computing using DIRAC, a python-based software framework for distributed computing.
+There is a possibility to contribute on the computing aspects by providing storage elements and computing resources to the T2K and HK collaborations, in addition to expertise on the distributed computing using DIRAC, a python-based software framework for distributed computing.